jaworowa/www/_posts/2024-05-15-wazne-informacje.md

 ---
 layout: post
-title:  "Ważne kontakty"
+title:  "Ważne informacje"
 author: norbert
 categories: [ kontakt, przypięte ]
 image: assets/images/5.jpg
 featured: true
 ---
-Na tej stronie znajdziecie najważniejsze kontakty, zarówno do wspólnoty, jak i naszych podwykonawców.
+Na tej stronie znajdziecie pilne informacje, oraz kontakty zarówno do wspólnoty, jak i naszych usługodawców.

 > We are prone to let our mental life become invaded by legions of half truths, prejudices, and propaganda.
 At this point, I often wonder whether or not education is fulfilling its purpose.
 A great majority of the so-called educated people do not think logically and scientifically.